Course: Genocide and Group Hostility

 The Responsibility to Protect (R2P) is a global political commitment to prevent the worst forms of violence and human rights abuses, guiding reasons and procedures for atrocity prevention.

-Affirmed unanimously at the United Nations’ (UN) 2005 World Summit, R2P emerged as a response to the international community’s failure to halt the atrocities committed in the Balkans and Rwanda during the 1990s.
+Affirmed unanimously at the UN 2005 World Summit, R2P emerged as a response to the international community’s failure to halt the atrocities committed in the Balkans and Rwanda during the 1990s.
 It builds on states’ pre-existing international humanitarian and human rights obligations to prevent and punish genocide, war crimes, ethnic cleansing, and crimes against humanity.

-Although not legally binding per se, the R2P doctrine provides useful guidance on the scope of states’ political commitments to protect civilian populations.
+Although not legally binding, the R2P doctrine provides guidance on the scope of states’ political commitments to protect civilian populations.
+At the same time, the effectiveness of R2P depends on the political will of states and the international community to implement its principles in practice.

 These three pillars, which guide prevention approaches, make sure that each approach is weighed against the specific circumstances of each case.
 This way, the primary responsibility rests upon each state to protect their own populations, explicitly placing R2P within the boundaries of the UN security framework.